Simply Wall St Review 2023: Is The Subscription Worth The Price?

 CONs

-Portfolio Management less robust vs. competitors: Other competitors offer advanced analysis tools like monte carlo simulations allowing you take a more in-depth look at your portfolio
+Portfolio Management is less robust vs. competitors: Other competitors offer advanced analysis tools like Monte Carlo simulations allowing you to take a more in-depth look at your portfolio.

 Research reports are lacking: Except for the Fair Value Analysis, most of the metrics provided in the research reports could be attained from a free resource like Yahoo Finance.